 We take pride in our prosperity, accomplishments, possessions, and loved ones.
 Pride, a positive emotion, motivates humans to achieve great things.
 As our achievements increase, we realize that others admire us, which boosts our self-esteem.
 This feeling of euphoria comes from internalized pride, but a craving for more can lead to vanity and conceit.

 When pride is externalized, it transforms into vanity, causing self-admiration, a reluctance to share, and other negative behaviors.
 Vanity drives us to deprive, cheat, and insult others.
 It promotes envy and a yearning for what we lack, resulting in transgressions and harm to others.

-In the simplest of definition, pride is the good emotion we feel about ourselves without the need for external approval.
-Vanity on the other hand craves that external approval.
-Pride stands alone but vanity leans on others for reinforcement and praise.
+In its simplest definition, pride is the positive emotion we feel about ourselves without seeking external approval.
+On the other hand, vanity relies on external validation.
+Pride can stand alone, while vanity depends on others for reinforcement and praise.